-The term interpretation is used to describe activities that forge emotional and intellectual connections between the interests of the audience and the meanings inherent in the resource.
+The term interpretation is used under the definition of the National Association for Interpretation to describe a purposeful approach to communication that facilitates meaningful, relevant, and inclusive experiences that deepen understanding, broaden perspectives, and inspire engagement with the world around us.
+This is often done by forging emotional and intellectual connections between the interests of the audience and the meanings inherent in the resource.
 Meanings and relationships are revealed, creating an understanding, appreciation, and respect for natural open space, and specifically South Platte Park through storytelling, hands-on experiences, and personal discoveries.
 The educational vision defined in the Interpretation Plan is to make South Platte Park a regional example of excellence that helps the community find meaning and value in natural open space through direct positive experiences, with the ultimate goal to create future stewards of the resource.
 To accomplish this vision, each program and product supports the over-arching theme "The South Platte River shapes life in our community."